 Other services are available...

-If you need help or advice on linking to other transport services, we’ll have a dedicated support team based in Lime Street Station and near Queen Square Bus Station, four and a half hours prior to kick off.
+If you need help finding the 917 or advice on linking to other transport services we'll have a dedicated match day team based in Lime Street Station and near Queen Square Bus Station, four and a half hours prior to kick-off.

 Download the Merseytravel Journey planner for free or see the bus timetables here.